pchain-org/pchain-guide/pchaindoc/source/wallet/LocalNode.rst

 Important:
 Pchain RPC's defalut port is 6969, remember open your port 6969 **only** to your local ip and don't keep your account unlock for long time!!!

-First, set the RPC url in wallet:
+First, set the RPC URL in wallet:

 .. image:: ../_static/wallet/localnode/seturl.jpg